CJMenart/MetadataRepresentationProject/key-notions.md

 * "If a Lane contains a Turn Lane Marking, then Turn maneuvers from Parallel Lanes that do not contain Turn Lane Markings are not allowed." (?)
   * Also need to express that turn may be allowed only in one direction at that point
 * "If a Lane contains a Turn Only Lane Marking, then Continue(?) maneuvers from that Lane are not allowed."

+List of possible manuevers:
+* Move Forward: continue on current lane
+* Merge Left: change lanes to directlyLeftOf outgoing lane
+* Merge Right: change lanes to directlyRightOf outgoing lane
+* Turn Left: change lane to a left outgoing lane at an intersection
+* Turn Right: change lane to a right outgoing lane at an intersection
+* Stop: Come to a full stop
+* Stop at designated spot adn continue: Stop at designated area and proceed with caution
+* U-Turn: change lanes to directlyLeftOf incoming lane
+* Reverse: traverse backwards on current lane
+* Proceed with caution
+* Decrease Speed
+* Increase Speed